dbos-inc/dbos-transact-ts/packages/dbos-sqs/README.md

   }
 }
 ```

+*NOTE:* The DBOS `@SQSMessageConsumer` decorator currently must decorate an old-style DBOS workflow, which is also decorated with `@Workflow` and requires a first argument of type `WorkflowContext`.

 ### Concurrency and Rate Limiting
 By default, `@SQSMessageConsumer` workflows are started immediately after message receipt.
 If `workflowQueueName` is specified in the `SQSConfig` at either the method or class level, then the workflow will be enqueued in a [workflow queue](https://docs.dbos.dev/typescript/reference/workflow-queues).